 Finally, organisations should be aware that good hand hygiene is a journey, not a destination.
 Introducing a continuous cycle of improvement – for example based on the Plan, Do, Check and Act (PDCA) methodology – is a particularly good idea if managers want to make sure their improvement is both well planned and responsive to change.

-Hand hygiene is crucial in safe food handling and compliance is essential.
+Hand washing is crucial in safe food handling and compliance is essential.
 But, considerable ongoing effort is required to make this happen, positive hand hygiene culture will not happen by accident and requires a substantial amount of management effort.
 Developing a positive hand hygiene culture should be implemented as part of a series of steps of continuous improvement, which will result in safer food for all.